bigclouds/safeguard/docs/use-cases/prevent-supply-chain-attack-and-hardening-github-actions.md

 In recent years, there have been many incidents of credentials being compromised from CI / CD environments due to supply chain attacks.
-Prevent against supply chain attacks signature and hash verification, and more, but restrict egress is another measure that should be taken. bouheki can be installed in a CI/CD environment to restrict network communication by domain name or process name.
+Prevent against supply chain attacks signature and hash verification, and more, but restrict egress is another measure that should be taken. safeguard can be installed in a CI/CD environment to restrict network communication by domain name or process name.

 ## Hardening GitHub Actions Self-hosted Runner

 Hardening a Workflow running on GitHub Actions Self-hosted Runner is done in the following steps:

-### 1. Install bouheki
+### 1. Install safeguard

-Install bouheki with reference to [Installation](../getting-started/installation.md).
+Install safeguard with reference to [Installation](../getting-started/installation.md).

-### 2. Create the bouheki configuration file
+### 2. Create the safeguard configuration file

 ```yaml
 network: